High above the azure seas lies Ravello. Rooftops touching the sky, while its lanes, gardens and villas offer a glimpse

 Last time I visited, I met the elderly mother of the groom.

-The groom was from New York, middle-aged, wealthy.
-His bride to be from Eastern Europe was very young, and not so wealthy.
+The groom was from New York, middle-aged, and wealthy.
+His bride, who was from Eastern Europe, was very young and not so wealthy.

 The mother told me the special day was worth a million dollars.
 They had a famous singer performing.

 That's one Ravello.
 Not the Ravello I love.